AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62428-fixes-stock-status-errors-in-catalog-search-index.md

 feature: Inventory, Catalog Management
 role: Admin, Developer
 ---
-# ACSD-62428: Fixes stock status errors in catalog search index
+# ACSD-62428: Stock status errors in catalog search index

 The ACSD-62428 patch fixes the issue where `is_out_of_stock` values in the catalog search index is set to an incorrect value when the SKU attribute is not set as searchable.
 This patch is available with the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.56.
 The patch ID is ACSD-62428.
 This issue is planned to be fixed in Adobe Commerce 2.4.8.